Empowering Ethical Kids

 And the inclusiveness, acceptance, and sense of community so evident in the dining room are also present throughout the Middle School.
 No one is left out, and students are always encouraged to share their opinions.

-Middle School students serve tables, clean up and reset the dining room as part of the school’s organized Work Program, in which every child rotates through jobs such as “serve,” “set,” “wash” and “janitorial.”
-Work Program began out of necessity during WWII, when labor was scarce, but it quickly became an important part of a Westtown education.
+Middle School students serve tables, clean up, and clean up spaces in the Middle School as part of the school’s organized Work Program, in which every child rotates through jobs such as serve, set, wash, and janitorial.
+Work Program began out of necessity during WWII when labor was scarce, but it quickly became an important part of a Westtown education.

 SPARK! – Spirit, Participation, Academic Excellence, Respect, and Kindness – is Westtown’s teacher-developed social curriculum.
 Middle Schoolers SPARK each other, for example, as they recognize other students on the SPARK board in the lobby for specific actions that embody SPARKiness.